Milchreis/UiBooster/README.md

 UiBooster is a lean library to create fast and easy dialogs for utility tools.
 It equips your commandline tools blazing fast with GUI components for user without CLI experience.

-It's based on Java swing components to run on current JREs without struggle.
+It's based on Java swing components to run on current JREs without a struggle.
 I decided to create this project, because I missed something like [zenity](https://de.wikipedia.org/wiki/Zenity) for my Java applications.

-If you like this project and you want to keep me awake 🤪
+If you like this project, and you want to keep me awake 🤪

 <a href='https://ko-fi.com/L4L21072C' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://az743702.vo.msecnd.net/cdn/kofi1.png?v=2' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>